andy-wanganqi/learn-k8s/note.md

 # 65. Kube-Proxy
 Kube-Proxy provides simple TCP, UDP and SCTP stream forwarding, round-robin TCP, UDP and SCTP forwarding across a set of backends.

+# 67. CoreDNS and KubeDNS
+coredns is a Go(lang) based DNS server that stores DNS records and answers domain name queries.

+kube-dns is the name of the service that serves on port 53 for TCP/UDP (Standard DNS), this points at the coredns pods.

+Historically, kube-dns was a DNS server in Kubernetes <= v1.11

+The service name of kube-dns was by design, kept for compatibility purposes.